Money Tips Everyone Needs to Know But Weren’t Taught

 A satisfied customer had said, “I left Geico.
 I was paying $150, but now thanks to you guys, I’m only paying $50!”

-and you choose to switch, we’ll help you cancel your old policy, enroll you in the better one, and get a full refund on the unused portion of your prior payments.
+Once we find you a better deal and you choose to switch, we’ll help you cancel your old policy, enroll you in the better one, and get a full refund on the unused portion of your prior payments.
 It’s the simplest and easiest way to get a refund on your overpriced car insurance policy.

 5. Keeping Receipts Can Give You Free Cash Back